patriciogonzalezvivo/thebookofshaders/05/notes.md

 * What is smoothstep()?
 This example starts to lose me.
 There are many new elements here.
 Could you include a step by step walkthrough of this whole example before proceeding to the next part?

 * Actually, this is the point where you lose me.
 I want it to be more gradual.
 It feels like there are 100 new concepts on this one page.

+### Nicolas
+* took the freedom to explain more indepth what interpolation is and why it rocks :)